 Other Materials

+Applicants for positions at faith- or mission-based institutions may need to prepare faith statements or a statements summarizing your potential contributions to the institution’s mission.
 Applicants for faculty positions in music composition or the visual arts should prepare an artist’s statement and a portfolio of your work.
-Applicants for positions at faith-based institutions may need to prepare a faith statement.

 A Note on Online Presence